 In short, effective and fast backup software, in addition to allowing the execution of backups at high speeds, must also adapt in an agile way to changes in requirements and needs, such as: objects to back up, adjustments in planning, manual execution backups and restores, configuration of new jobs, changes and resizing of backup hardware, among others.

 The backup application must be comprehensive and offer all the functionality to configure, manage, execute, monitor and notify all backup activities in organizations.
-Bacula Enterprise Edition is especially equipped to offer exactly these functionalities, and most importantly: providing exceptional adaptability to the needs of companies.
+Bacula Enterprise is especially equipped to offer exactly these functionalities, and most importantly: providing exceptional adaptability to the needs of companies.